 In these decision trees, the boosting technique, rather than the bagging technique, is used.
 In boosting, a group of weak learners (algorithms) are converted to strong learners.
 For example, let’s say we have five rules to mark an email as “spam.”
 Each rule on its own is weak and could easily mistake a normal email as spam.

 However, combining these rules in different ways may yield much more accurate results.
 This iterative process involves using the boosting algorithm to minimize errors at each step; each successive iteration focuses on the remaining error and so on, thereby creating an ensemble of weak prediction models that ultimately yield an accurate output.

-In order to make smarter business decisions, many organizations are turning to machine learning algorithms to identify patterns and maximize data.
+In order to make smarter business decisions, many organizations are turning to data management tools like machine learning algorithms to identify patterns and maximize data.
 Those utilizing machine learning with SAP have numerous options to choose from; this blog introduced you to eight different algorithms that can be used.

 Editor’s note: This post has been adapted from a section of the e-book Implementing Machine Learning with SAP HANA by Adeel Hashmi.